horeilly1101/deriv/README.md

 ### Calculator

 Check out `com.deriv.expression.Calculator`.
-If you instantiate a `Calculator` object, you can simplify, evaluate, differentiate, and simplify expressions by just providing a string representation of an expression.
+If you instantiate a `Calculator` object, you can evaluate, differentiate, and simplify expressions by just providing a string representation of an expression.
 If you decide to do this, you will find it helpful to be as specific as possible with your string expressions (i.e. place parentheses liberally), as they can quickly become ambiguous.